Elijah Parish Lovejoy: Mob attack and death

 Lovejoy had acquired a fourth press and hid it in a warehouse owned by Winthrop Sargent Gilman and Gilford, major grocers in the area.
 A mob, said by Appleton's to be composed mostly of Missourians, attacked the building on the evening of November 6, 1837.
 Pro-slavery partisans approached Gilman's warehouse, where Lovejoy had hidden his printing press.
 The conflict continued.
 According to the Alton Observer, the mob fired shots into the warehouse.
 When Lovejoy and his men returned fire, they hit several people in the crowd, killing a man named Bishop.
 After the attacking party had apparently withdrawn, Lovejoy opened the door and was instantly struck by five bullets, dying in a few minutes.

+Jon Meacham in his book And There Was Light: Abraham Lincoln and the American Struggle notes that Lovejoy was murdered on November 7, 1837, after he helped William Lloyd Garrison found an Illinois chapter of Garrison's Anti-Slavery Society.

 Elijah Lovejoy was buried in Alton Cemetery; his grave was unmarked to prevent vandalism.
 The ceremony was kept small.
-In 1864, Thomas Dimmock "reclaimed from oblivion" Lovejoy's grave.
+In 1864, journalist and lecturer Thomas Dimmock "reclaimed from oblivion" Lovejoy's grave.
 Dimmock had "succeeded in establishing the location of the grave... in a roadway where vehicles were passing over it...
 Mr. Dimmock had the bones disinterred and... laid in a new grave where they would be free from trespass."
 He also arranged for a gravestone and helped found a committee to create a monument to the editor.
 Dimmock was principal orator at the dedication of a later monument erected in 1897 to commemorate Lovejoy.

 The Chicago Tribune said of the grave marking and association to fund a monument: